 Hi Nick, thanks for a beautiful lesson!
 Following the movements of the sternum, I imagined it as a piece of jewlery, like a lovely clasp of a bracelet holding the ribs together (in front) like they were several rows of beads.

 Freely offered to all: Check out our collection called Lessons for Standing, Walking, and Running.
 Thank you to our Feldenkrais Project Members and Patrons for making all our freely-offered audio lessons possible!
 As always we are 100% funded by heartfelt freewill donations from our listeners.

 For our Members and Patrons: Among our many donor “thank you” benefits is access to the Related Lessons tab for every Feldenkrais Project audio lesson, so you can find more of what you want to study related to any of the free walking lessons linked above.
-And for Patron-level donors, your three dozen additional lessons include our Walking from Your Spine miniseries.
+And for Patron-level donors, your three dozen additional lessons include our Walking from Your Spine Deep Dive.

 Enjoy the camaraderie of live study on Zoom?
 By request from our weekly pay-what-you-can participants we’ll continue to study Walking with Your Whole Self lessons through June.
 Upcoming lessons and recent recordings are available.
 We’re exploring material closely related to Walking with Your Sternum.
 Newcomers are welcome!

 Want to join the Feldenkrais Project, or renew donation?
 Thank you!
 Click here to learn more about how, why, and all our benefits for donors.